-- 4. Press # again when finished entering the name. - 5.
-Now, enter the number including the line access code 9 (or 8 or 7).
+8. Enter the number - including the line access code 9 (or 8 or 7).
+To insert a two-second pause, press PAUSE.

 Note: Use the ▲ scroll key to enter special characters; use the ▼ scroll key to backspace.
 You also can use the scroll keys to view the number after it's saved.
 To change the number, you must delete it and then re-enter it as desired.